LeastAuthority/openitp-good-packaging-proposal/openitp-report.rst

 distributor results in a bytewise-identical binary as the ➾ operation performed by the security auditor.

-Here is a news article from LWN.net about the concept of verifiable builds (prompted in part by an open letter that we wrote): `“Security software verifiability”`_.
+Here is a news article from LWN.net about the concept of repeatable builds (prompted in part by an open letter that we wrote): `“Security software verifiability”`_.
 Here is a `post on the tahoe-dev mailing list`_ and an `issue tracker ticket`_ about our desire to have